-- 7.1.1 Every employee (other than a casual employee) covered by this Award shall at the end of each year of their employment be entitled to annual leave on full pay of 4 weeks. - 7.1.2 Rostered day off arising from the implementation of 38 hour week An employee shall not derive any additional benefit for rostered days off falling within a period of annual leave.

-Further an employee is only entitled to a maximum of 12 rostered days off in any 12 month period of employment except in the employees first year with the employer when annual leave is not taken for one year (52 weeks).
-In these circumstances a maximum of 13 rostered days off may accrue in the 12 month period.

-7.1.3 Such annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave and (subject to clause 7.1.4) shall be paid for the employer in advance.

-In the case of any and every employee in receipt immediately prior to that leave of ordinary pay at a rate in excess of the ordinary rate payable under this Award at the excess rate; and calculated in accordance with clause 7.1.4, for 4 weeks and also their ordinary hours pay for any public holiday occurring during such period of 4 weeks.

-In every other case, at the ordinary rate payable to the employee concerned immediately prior to that leave under this Award.

-If the employment of any employee is terminated at the expiration of a full year of employment, the employer shall be deemed to have given the leave to the employee from the date of the termination of the employment and shall forthwith pay the employee in addition to all other amounts due to them, their pay,

-If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due to them an amount equal to 1/12th of their pay for the period of their employment, calculated in accordance with clause 7.1.4.

-If any public holiday mentioned in clause 7.6 shall occur during such annual leave then the period of annual leave shall be extended by one day for each holiday so occurring except when such holiday is observed on the weekly half-holiday in which case the period of annual leave shall be extended by one half-day.
+- 7.1.1 Every employee (other than a casual employee) shall at the end of each year of their employment be entitled to annual leave on full pay as follows: - (a) not less than 5 weeks if employed on shift work where 3 shifts per day are worked over a period of 7 days per week; and - (b) not less than 4 weeks in any other case. - 7.1.2 Such annual leave is exclusive of any public holiday which may occur during the period of that annual leave and (subject to clause 7.1.3) must be paid for by the employer in advance: - (a) in the case of any and every employee in receipt immediately prior to that leave of ordinary wages at a rate in excess of the ordinary wages payable under clause 5.1, at that excess rate; and - (b) in every other case, at the ordinary time rate of pay payable under clause 5.1 to the employee concerned immediately prior to that leave. - 7.1.3 If the employment of any employee is terminated at the expiration of a full year of employment, the employer shall be deemed to have given the leave to the employee from the date of termination of the employment and shall immediately pay to the employee, in addition to all other amounts due to them, their pay, calculated in accordance with clause 7.1.5, for 4 or 5 weeks as the case may be and also their ordinary time rate of pay for any public holidays occurring during such period of 4 or 5 weeks. - 7.1.4 If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due, an amount equal to 1/9th of their pay for the period of their employment in the case of a shift worker, and 1/12th of their pay for the period of their employment in the case of a day worker, calculated in accordance with clause 7.1.5. - 7.1.5 Calculation of annual leave pay